51Degrees/specifications/device-detection-specification/part3/required-examples.md

 from client-side JavaScript as well as illustrating use of JavaScript to collect Evidence directly from the client and present it to the server.

-The example should illustrate various techniques for obtaining "high entropy values" for presentation to the origin server as well as to the 51degrees cloud service.
+The example SHOULD illustrate various techniques for obtaining "high entropy values" for presentation to the origin server as well as to the 51degrees cloud service.
 See [Implementing User Agent Client Hints](https://51degrees.com/blog/implementing-user-agent-client-hints).